HannahIgboke/Danny-s-Diner-Business-analysis/README.md

 ## Conclusion and Recommendations

 Danny wants to decide whether to expand his existing customer loyalty program or not.
-From the insights generated I would recommend the following to help Danny expand his customer loyalty and create a personalized experience for his customers:
+From the insights generated, I would recommend the following to help Danny expand his customer loyalty and create a personalized experience for his customers:

 - Customer C is yet to be a member.
 Danny should offer a discount on membership and use social media to promote the membership program to convert non-members into members.
-- More data on a customer time of arrival and departure, customer feedback, customer preferences, and purchase history should be made available for further analysis and recommendations.
+- More data on a customer's time of arrival and departure, customer feedback, customer preferences, and purchase history should be made available for further analysis and recommendations.
-- He should ensure excellent customer service when customers visit the restaurant and encourage them to tell others about the restaurant (this is known as Word-of-mouth marketing).
+- He should ensure excellent customer service when customers visit the restaurant and encourage them to tell others about the restaurant (this is known as word-of-mouth marketing).
-- Danny should introduce perks and incentives for members such as free delivery for every fifth purchase made per week, and rewards for members who reach the 5,000 point mark.
+- Danny should introduce perks and incentives for members, such as free delivery for every fifth purchase made per week and rewards for members who reach the 5,000-point mark.
-- Further analysis should be carried out regularly and key KPI's closely monitored to know when to discontinue, decrease or expand customer incentives and perks.
+- Further analysis should be carried out regularly, and key KPI's should be closely monitored to know when to discontinue, decrease, or expand customer incentives and perks.

-By implementing the recommendations above Danny can boost sales, and profits, reduce the cost of customer acquisition and ensure the longevity of his business.
+By implementing the recommendations above, Danny can boost sales and profits, reduce the cost of customer acquisition, and ensure the longevity of his business.